What is the GNI Innovation Challenge?

 The GNI Innovation Challenge is a global program that empowers news organizations from around the world to demonstrate new thinking in digital journalism.
 The GNI Innovation Challenge in Europe focuses on innovation in any form.
 It follows the DNI Fund which ran from 2015 and funded 662 projects across Europe.
 Selected projects will produce learnings and thought leadership to share with the wider industry.

-The application window opens on Thursday, April 7th 2022 , and closes on May 31st at 23:59 GMT.
+The application window opened on Thursday, April 7th 2022 , and closed on May 31st at 23:59 GMT.
 Only online applications in English will be considered.
 Applicants are asked to provide clear descriptions and budget information plus complete a templated slidedeck via our online application form.
 They are also required to accept the European GNI Innovation Challenge Application Terms and Conditions.